A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Introduction

 Motivated by these differences, we re-examine the texture bias claim and outline an alternative procedure for measuring shape bias in artificial neural networks that is more closely aligned with the developmental procedure.
 In Experiment 1, we adapt the cue-conflict stimuli from \citeA{geirhos2019imagenet} to parametrically reduce the saliency of the background texture.
-Our main result shows that across all models tested, removing the influence of background texture results in a preference for shape over texture, and that previous findings demonstrating a texture bias can be explained due to an aspect of this dataset, not from model behavior.
+Our main result shows that across all models tested, removing the influence of background texture results in a preference for shape over texture.
 In Experiment 2, we conduct additional tests to check the robustness of this finding by varying the size and positioning of the adapted stimuli, showing that this preference for shape over texture holds across different presentation conditions.
 Finally, in Experiment 3, we test the shape bias using a set of stimuli with novel shapes and textures, which most closely replicates the developmental procedure.
-We find that pre-trained models exhibit a higher rate of shape-based responses than their untrained counterparts, indicating that training increases shape bias.
-We will release our shape bias testing code to enable future benchmarking.
+We find that the overall degree of shape bias across models is lower for the novel stimuli compared to the adapted stimuli from Experiment 2.
+Furthermore, pre-trained models exhibit a higher rate of shape-based responses than their untrained counterparts, indicating that training increases shape bias.
+The shape bias testing code and datasets are available at: \url{https://github.com/alexatartaglini/developmental -shape-bias}.